 People went crazy over this game because they could play it whenever they wanted and wherever they desired.
 All they had to do was use their easily available mobile.
-AR is beneficial for the video game industry without a doubt, but it holds great scope for many other industries as well.
+AR is undoubtedly beneficial for the video game industry, but it holds great scope for many other industries as well.

 Image Credit: Vox

 Businesses can help their audiences visualize what their product can look like in shape, quantity, or size.
-Familiar approaches of VR can be traced to popular social media apps as well such as Snapchat and Instagram.
+Familiar approaches to VR can be traced to popular social media apps such as Snapchat and Instagram.

 Scope of VR and AR in the Future

-The fast-moving consumer goods (FMCG) sector is ever growing and thus it has gigantic potential to advantage from both VR and AR technology.
-Whether you are an entrepreneur or small business owner who wants to start an FMCG business or already in this business- AR and VR is a great option.
+The fast-moving consumer goods (FMCG) sector is ever-growing and thus, it has gigantic potential to advantage from both VR and AR technology.
+Whether you are an entrepreneur or small business owner who wants to start an FMCG business or is already in this business- AR and VR are great options.

 Image Credit: CSG

-A customer journey is essential from the beginning, these days ecommerce shines, VR and AR can be incorporated at every step.
+A customer journey is essential from the beginning; these days, e-commerce shines, VR and AR can be incorporated at every step.
 Lots of retailers are investing in VR and AR to give their customers an enriched experience.
-Brand loyalty is important when you want to earn continuous success.
+Brand loyalty is essential when you want to earn continuous success.
 Offering refreshing services from time to time can evoke customers’ interest in your product.

-Augmented reality can make education more fun for the coming generation (as mentioned in our previous blog as well).
+Augmented reality can make education more fun for the coming generation (as mentioned in our previous blog).
 Forbes published an article, The 5 Ways VR and AR Will Change the Way We Learn at School, with in-depth facts and knowledgeable points on implementing VR and AR in schools.

 In the End: Want to add VR and AR in your business marketing?
-Reach out to us, Trigma Solutions, NOW for information and solution.
+Reach out to us, Trigma for information and solution.